brfso/conServers/README.md

 # conServers.sh
+Script used to list servers from `HTML` page.

-## Intro
+## How it's works

-This is script list all server from html page with table (<td>) and automatc coonect  in selected server.
+This is script list all server from html page with table (<td>) and automatc connect in selected server.

 ## Requirements